-Similar to a Neighborhood Watch program, the MSP Airport Watch program calls upon its members to be the extra set of "eyes and ears" when out visiting areas near the perimeter of the airport campus.
-These locations typically include the area used by dog owners off 28th Avenue behind the Metropolitan Airports Commission's executive offices, the Cell Phone Lot on Post Road where aviation buffs like to spend time watching airplanes take off and land and other non-public locations that were closed to the public after 9/11.
+Similar to a neighborhood watch program, MSP Airport Watch calls upon its members to be the extra set of "eyes and ears" when out visiting areas near the perimeter of the airport campus.
+These locations typically include the area used by dog owners off 28th Avenue behind the Metropolitan Airports Commission's executive offices, the Cell Phone Lot on Post Road where aviation buffs like to spend time watching airplanes take off and land, and other non-public locations that were closed to the public after 9/11.

-The program's objective is to identify and deter criminal activity at the MSP Airport.
+The program's objective is to identify and deter criminal activity at MSP.
 Effective crime prevention requires a proactive approach to anticipating risks and dealing with them immediately.
 Typically, most crimes occur when the opportunity is present and the risk of getting caught is low.
-The MSP Airport Watch Program seeks to employ crime prevention tactics designed to significantly reduce the opportunity and increase the risk of getting caught, thereby reducing overall crime.
+MSP Airport Watch seeks to employ crime prevention tactics designed to significantly reduce the opportunity and increase the risk of getting caught, thereby reducing overall crime.

 What do members do?

-Being a member does not require a lot of extra dedicated time.
-Program members go about their daily business as usual.
+Being a member does not require much dedicated time.
+Members go about their daily business as usual.
 Many are aviation enthusiasts and/or aviation photographers and already spend time at the airport.
 Others may be dog owners who already visit airport property regularly.
-Anyone, however, with an interest in helping to deter and prevent crime around the airport is welcome to apply.
+However, anyone with an interest in helping to deter and prevent crime around the airport is welcome to apply.

 Anyone interested in becoming an MSP Airport Watch member is required to complete an application and undergo a background check.
 Members must also: